cnrrobertson/nvim-repl-cells/README.md

-# neoterm-repl-cells
+# nvim-repl-cells
-Extend neoterm's REPL to send "cells" of code
+Utility functions to add/remove/navigate/visual select "cells" of code in Neovim